Jobhdez/jobhdez.github.io/about.md

 I have also contributed to open source in non trivial ways; for example, Coalton is used in production for the development of a quantum compiler.
 My biggest contribution to Coalton and in open source in general is a library for automatic differentiation via dual numbers.
 You can see the original PR [here](https://github.com/coalton-lang/coalton/pull/890).
 It was merged by a core developer [here](https://github.com/coalton-lang/coalton/pull/926).

 - [coalton](https://github.com/coalton-lang/coalton), a statically typed programming language embedded in Common Lisp.

+In addition I have also fixed some typos for TVM which is a compiler for deep learning.
+You can see my PRs [here](https://github.com/apache/tvm/commits?author=jobhdez).
+I chose to say something about these contributions despite these PRs being simple because the last typo I noticed and fixed was as a result of trying to figure out how a deep learning compiler such as TVM extracts the computational graph of a neural network model.
+What I learned was that for Pytorch models, TVM uses torchscript.
+From the torchscript representation I think you make the AST and continue from there.

 ### Some fascinating quotes about programming